shalien/glpi_dart/README.md

 ## First step
-Before using the library, you need to make sure your GLPI instance is correctly etup to enable the api usage.
+Before using the library, you need to make sure your GLPI instance is correctly setup to enable the api usage.

 First you need to add the library to your pubspec.yaml file.